airships: north pole quest | The Game

 Designer, teacher and pilot

-Designer and teacher, Max Pinucci loves everything that tells the horizons: travel, cartography, geography, history, always an enthusiast of the history of flight and exploration.
+Designer and teacher, Max Pinucci loves everything that speaks of the horizons: travel, cartography, geography and history.
+He's a lifelong enthusiast of the history of flight and exploration.

 Elena Degl’